-Managing and Administering Linux Servers is a daunting task for every System Administrators.
-It needs an essential hands-on experience in command line/ CUI.
+Managing and administering Linux Servers is a daunting task for all System Administrators.
+Needs essential hands-on experience in the command line/ CUI.
 However, many significant projects are coming up to handle Linux Administration tasks via the web console.
 It helps the new system admins, DevOps, and Developers to handle the system administration task easier.
-In the current scenario, the Cockpit project leads one of the most top positions in RHEL, CentOS, Fedora, Ubuntu, Debian, and many others.
+In the current scenario, the Cockpit project leads to one of the top positions in RHEL, CentOS, Fedora, Ubuntu, Debian, and many others.

-The cockpit is an open-source project owns by Redhat.
+The cockpit is an open-source project owned by Redhat.
 By using this web-based interface, we can access single or multiple (local, remote, and cluster) servers simultaneously.
-It permits users to easily manage the server configuration and also monitor the GNU based Linux Servers without having a hands-on exposure in command line/CUI.
+It permits users to easily manage the server configuration and also monitor the GNU based Linux Servers without having hands-on exposure in the command line/CUI.
 Each action in the console will be translated into the Linux command.
-However, a Terminal is also embedded in the Cockpit console.
-If it is required, we can switch to the command-line interface.
-Due to the complexity of the project, the Cockpit has formed a small community of active members, and the main contributors are especially from Red Hat even though it is an opensource.
+However, the Terminal is also embedded in the Cockpit console.
+If required, we can switch to the command-line interface.
+Due to the complexity of the project, Cockpit has formed a small community of active members, and the main contributors are especially from Red Hat even though it is opensource.

-The Cockpit project is implemented for a standalone usage with no client-server architecture on it.
+The Cockpit project was implemented for standalone usage with no client-server architecture on it.
 Normal system credentials can be used to log-in to the Cockpit Web Console.
-The cockpit can be deployed on top of the ( above listed) Operating System and access it directly from the client’s browser.
-We can even use the local deployed Cockpit to troubleshoot, configure and monitor to all the remote systems, for that we need to install the Cockpit packages on each remote Linux instance.
+The cockpit can be deployed on top of the above listed Operating System and can be accessed directly from the client's browser.
+We can even use the locally deployed Cockpit to troubleshoot, configure and monitor all the remote systems, for that we need to install the Cockpit packages on each remote Linux instance.

-This step by step guide will help you how to install and configure the Cockpit on RHEL/CentOS 8 Operating Systems.
+This step-by-step guide will help you on how to install and configure the Cockpit on RHEL/CentOS 8 Operating Systems.
 For other distros, it may come with a small type of difference in using it.
 Therefore, it is highly recommended to read the guidelines before deploying the same.

 Operating System : CentOS Linux 7 /8